stored procedure

 4. Unit of testing and debugging

-I can only guess how much longer it would have taken me to find the bugs in the last SP I wrote if there hadn’t been these step numbers attached to where the SP failed!
+I can only guess how long it would have taken me to find the bugs in the last SP I wrote if these step numbers hadn’t been attached to where the SP failed!

 5. Predefined elements of performance measurement